eclipse-color-theme/eclipse-color-theme/ESOF-docs/report2.md

 ##Versioning usage

-As mentioned before, the project leader tries to get out a release every few months.
-The main reason for that happen is that the project leader want to do some testing before releasing a new version, and he don't have time to do it in shorter cycles.
+As mentioned before, the project leader tries to get out a new release every few months.
+The main reason why that happens is that the project leader wants to do some testing before releasing the new version, but he doesn't have the time to do it in shorter cycles.
-The name of which version follow the pattern "Incrementing sequences" that is a method that treat versions as a series of individual numbers, separated by periods, with a progression.
+The version naming follows the pattern of "Incrementing sequences", that is, a method that treat versions as a series of individual numbers, separated by periods, progressively.

 ##Domain